arsh1991/Fat-Cat/Wiki/dishant-log.md

 ## Week 8

+Simplicity in Extreme programming refers to replacing complex tasks with simpler ones.
+In week 8, we divided the work by taking up one feature of the game.
+Each team member was assigned one functionality.
+Dishant- Decorator Pattern
+Aditi- User Story
+Arshdeep- Add healthy objects in game
+Dipro- Use Case
+Suhel-Fix defects

 ### November 13, Monday
 Worked on implementing decorator pattern in the game.
+Added a decorator pattern on score calculation.

 ### November 14, Tuesday
 Finished work on decorator pattern.
 Fixed issues on game re-start.

-### November 14, Tuesday
+### November 15, Tuesday
-Refactored the code and fixed pending issues in the game.
+Refactored the code.
+Added time attribute in score calculation.

+### November 16, Wednesday
+Fixed blank screen on game re-start.

+### November 17, Thursday
+Worked on speed and health changes on player collision.
+Refactored the code.

+### November 18, Friday
+Generated new texture for adding a healthy object in game.

+### November 19, Saturday
+Fixed texture issues.
+Updated burndown chart.
+Team meeting to provide feedback.